nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 ## Installing Oracle Express Edition in Windows
 * Download Oracle database zip file
-* If the `ORACLE_HOME` environment variable has been set, then use System in the Control Panel to delete it.
+* If the `ORACLE_HOME` environment variable has been set, delete it.
 * Unzip the files
 * Run the setup.exe to install the database